spsquared/SPARK_Future-Engineers_2022/README.md

 We followed the instructions for the Atom 2 pan car kit, and then added the platform, wheels, and electronics.
 The ESC is VHB taped to the metal chassis, and the motor is mounted with the 12 tooth pinion gear.
 We swapped the stock 64 tooth spur gear to a new 78 tooth spur gear to lower our speed and give slightly more torque.
 The wires going to the voltage regulators can be soldered directly into the XT-60 connector with the ESC power leads.
 The voltage regulators and voltage meter can be screwed into standoffs with nylon screws on the upper platform.

 The two RP-SMA connectors for the WiFi card (not required but good for development) can be routed to the back of the platform into their brackets.
-The NF A4x10 can be screwed into the heatsink of the Jetson NANO Developer Kit using 4 long nylon screws, but the holes will first have to be tapped or "tapped" by metal screws.
+The NF A4x10 can be screwed into the heatsink of the Jetson Banano Developer Kit using 4 long nylon screws, but the holes will first have to be tapped or "tapped" by metal screws.
 The fan is also not required but can help (the board does reach fairly high temperatures at times).

 The top platform is mounted onto existing locations on the car.
 In the rear two spacers are screwed into the mounting locations for the rear body posts.
 In the front, the screws for the bracket above the steering servo are replaced with standoffs.
 This ensures that the mounting is secure.
 The camera mount is attached to the mounts for the front body posts.